RocketChat/docs-old/developer-guides/realtime-api/method-calls/delete-message/README.md

 Having the permission `delete-message` will allows deletion of any message, but still respects `Message_AllowDeleting_BlockDeleteInMinutes` setting.

+Having the permission `force-delete-message` allows the deletion of any message, and it ignores the setting `Message_AllowDeleting_BlockDeleteInMinutes`.

 ## See Also

 - [Send Message Method][1]